 In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, commercial arrangements, employment and other matters.
 While the outcome of these proceedings and claims cannot be predicted with certainty, as of December 31, 2020, we were not party to any legal or arbitration proceedings that may have, or have had in the recent past, significant effects on our financial position or profitability.
 We believe no governmental proceedings are pending or, to our knowledge, contemplated against us.
-We are not a party to any material proceedings in which any director, member of senior management or affiliate of ours is either a party adverse to us or our subsidiaries.
+We are not a party to any material proceedings in which any director, member of senior management or affiliate of ours is either a party adverse to us or our subsidiaries or has a material interest adverse to us or our subsidiaries.